-- > Monitoring to be undertaken using a GIS based system - > Photographs taken from fixed locations to document ongoing erosion and allow for comparison.
+- > Monitoring to be undertaken using a GIS based system, use of drones may be considered. - > Photographs taken from fixed locations to document ongoing erosion and allow for comparison.

-[OO- 28] - Replanting program for areas where species survival is not succeeding.
+OO- 28] - Replanting program for areas where species survival is not succeeding.

-- > Monitoring to be undertaken to identify where significant failures have taken place. - > Where more than 25% mortality has occurred of planted species these will be replaced (time frame for this, annually for the first 5 years of operation).
+- > Monitoring to be undertaken to identify where significant failures have taken place. - Where more than 25% mortality has occurred of planted species these will be replaced (time frame for this, annually for the first 5 years of operation).